peilun-he/PDSim/README.md

 ![](figures/PD_Est_Futures.png)

-### Relationship Between Two Models
+## Relationship Between Two Models

+In this section, we delve into the relationship between the Schwartz Smith model and the polynomial diffusioon model, considering three special scenarios.
-Although the Schwartz-Smith model and the polynomial diffusion model are technically distinct models, it is possible to manipulate certain parameters to ensure that the difference between the simulated (logarithm of) futures prices of the two models remains constant or can be controlled.
+The first scenario involves manipulating certain parameters to ensure that the difference between the simulated (logarithm of) futures prices of the two models remains constant.
+The second case entails fixing certain polynomial diffusion model coefficients, where it can be demonstrated that the simulated spot prices of both models converge to each other.
+Finally, we illustrate the simulation accuracy.

+### Difference between Futures Prices

 Recalling the measurement equation of the polynomial diffusion model:
 $$y_t = H(x_t)^\top e^{(T-t)G} \vec{p} + v_t,$$